BarlowR/NorCal-Hike-and-Fly/site/src/content/TracklogRecording.md

 #### Tips

 - Remember to record for the entire day.
 Start recording before you leave your car and stop after you return.
 The scoring system will truncate tracks to the 6am–6pm window automatically.
-- Do not stop and restart the recording mid-day.
-All scoring is done from a single continuous tracklog.
-- If you record the hike and fly portions separately, you can use [this tool](https://merge.norcalhf.com) to merge them before submitting a combined track.
+- All scoring is done from a single continuous tracklog.
+If you record the hike and fly portions separately, you can use [this tool](https://merge.norcalhf.com) to merge them before submitting a combined track.
 - Submit within **7 days** via the Tracklog Upload tab.